ttafsir/dogsheep-automation/README.md

 ### Export Environment Variables for your Login

-By default, the configuration value of `datasette_enable_auth` is set to `true` to require authentication to your instance.
+By default, the configuration file [`config.yaml`](./ansible/config.yml) is set to require authentication to your instance.
 Set the following environment variables to set the username and password for your instance.

 ```sh
 export DATASETTE_USERNAME=<username>